In this post, we discuss why you probably stop writing, and we list 10 ways to get yourself out of writer’s rut.

 - Change viewpoints if you’re stuck.
 Write it from another character’s perspective.
 Try writing in a different viewpoint.
 Write in first person if you always write in third person.

 - Commit to the writing life.
 Writers write.
 Set up a daily writing routine.
 Set aside a minimum amount of time or commit to writing a number of words every day.

 - Enrol in a writing class.
 Leave your old, tired ideas at home.

 - Play the what if? game for your character.
-Rewind and get the story back to a point where your character can move on with the action.
+If you still can’t move forward, rewind and get the story back to a point where your character can move on with the action.

 - Promise yourself a meaningful reward when you finish.